 Do you work in recreation and are you over 18 years old?
 Then you accrue a pension through your employer with the Recreation Pension Fund.
-In addition to this pension, you receive a state pension (AOW) from the government.
+In addition to this pension, you receive a State Pension (AOW) from the government.

-The accumulation of your pension is not arranged in the CLA, but in the pension scheme for recreation employees.
+The structure of your pension is not arranged in the CLA, but in the pension scheme for recreation employees.
 This means that participation in the pension scheme is mandatory for employees working in recreation companies.
 In addition to this pension, you will receive a General Old Age Pensions Act benefit (AOW) from the government.

 General Old Age Pensions Act